U.S. ends refueling support in Yemen war as pressure builds on Saudi Arabia

 “The U.S. and the Coalition are planning to collaborate on building up legitimate Yemeni forces to defend the Yemeni people, secure their country’s borders, and contribute to counter Al Qaeda and ISIS efforts in Yemen and the region,” he said in a statement.

-The last round of peace talks in Geneva in September collapsed when the Houthis failed to show up.
-The group said its delegation had been prevented from traveling, while the coalition blamed the Houthis of trying to sabotage the talks.
+The last round of peace talks in Geneva in September collapsed when the Houthis failed to show up, saying their delegation had been prevented from traveling.
+The Yemeni government blamed the group for trying to sabotage the talks.

 Additional reporting by Makini Brice in Washington; Writing by Ghaida Ghantous; Editing by Neil Fullick